ILIAS-eLearning/ILIAS/docs/development/maintenance.md

   by the [Issue-Tracker](https://mantis.ilias.de).
 - Component maintainers are responsible for Pull Requests to their component and get assigned related Pull Requests by the Technical Board according to the [Rules for Maintainers and Coordinators assigned to PRs[(Rules for Maintainers and Coordinators assigned to PRs)
+- Component maintainer are obliged to demand any contribution to their component in form of a PR and to provide their own contributions in form of PRs, too.
+Fixes regarding the security of ILIAS are excluded from that rule.

 ## Becoming a Maintainer